Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 Rent is due every fortnight and must be paid 14 days (two weeks) in advance.

 It is important that you keep your rent payments up-to-date to ensure you can continue living in your property.
-By signing your Residential Tenancy Agreement you are agreeing to this arrangement.
 If you fall behind in your rent payments (arrears), you will be in breach of your Residential Tenancy Agreement and risk ending your tenancy and losing your place to live.

 How is my rent calculated?